Los Angeles Motorcycle Accident Lawyer

+According to the California Office of Traffic Safety, there were approximately 4,500 motorcycle accident victims that were injured and killed in Los Angeles County in 2015.
 When a person is involved in a motorcycle accident, the physical and financial damage can be extreme and the path to recovery can be long.
-If you have been in an accident that you believe was caused by another party’s negligence, you will need a personal injury attorney with expertise in representing motorcycle injury victims.
-A skilled motorcycle accident lawyer will have a deep understanding of the legal process necessary to manage your case from start to finish.
+If you have been in an accident that you believe was caused by another party’s negligence, you will need an attorney with expertise in representing motorcycle injury victims.
+A skilled motorcycle accident attorney will have a deep understanding of the legal process necessary to manage your case from start to finish.
 This will help you earn the compensation that you need to overcome the harm done by the accident.

 30% of all motorcycle injuries are to the legs and feet.
 22% of injuries are to the head and neck.
 Serious injuries can be limited if the rider uses quality safety equipment.
 For instance, a helmet should cover the entire face, fit well, and be less than 5 years old.
 The glue that holds the protective material together deteriorates over time and a poorly-fitting helmet may come apart during an accident.